Estimating Ground Reaction Forces from Inertial Sensors: Results and Discussion

-First, we focus on $RMSE(g_z, \hat g_z)$ and $rRMSE(g_z, \hat g_z)$ (i.e., RMSE and rRMSE of the vertical GRF) predictions by different machine learning methods for each set of input signals and scenario, because the vertical component of the GRF is associated with the prediction of stress responses in bone and soft tissue which has been a focus of running-related injury research~\cite{Cavanagh80,James78} and provides the information used to compute several discrete biomechanical variables.
-Results are reported in \cref{tab:rmse_z,tab:rrmse_z}, while input signals and scenarios of different prediction tasks are summarized in \cref{input-acronyms,scenario-acronyms}, respectively.
-Although limited to our dataset, this evaluation allows us to make the following observations regarding the use of machine learning methods for the prediction of GRF from IMU signals.
+First, we focus on the estimation of RMSE and rRMSE for the vertical GRF, i.e., $RMSE(g_z, \hat g_z)$ and $rRMSE(g_z, \hat g_z)$, obtained by different machine learning methods for each set of input signals and scenario.
+The vertical component of the GRF is particularly important for the study of stress response in bone and soft tissue \cite{Cavanagh80,James78} and provides the information used to compute several discrete biomechanical variables (discussed in \cref{sec:gait_metrics_accuracy}).
+Results are reported in \cref{tab:rmse_z,tab:rrmse_z}, while input signals and scenarios of different estimation tasks are summarized in \cref{tab:input-acronyms,scenario-acronyms}, respectively.
+Although limited to our dataset, this evaluation allows us to make the following observations regarding the use of machine learning methods for the estimation of GRFs from IMU signals.